c00cjz00/q2pipeline/README.md

 `chmod a+x *R`

-*If you want to run the script that will install everything, like QIIME1 and 2 and R, enter the following command.*

-`./install_all.sh`

-Once it's finished installing, it's best to close all current Terminal windows and `cd` back to `/q2pipeline-master` folder.
+Before you can install QIIME 2, you need to install Miniconda: https://conda.io/en/master/miniconda.html

+Or, you can use the following script:

+`./install_miniconda.sh` - After usign this script and installing Miniconda, you will need to close the Terminal window and open a new one (don't forget to `cd` back to where you downloaded the scripts to!)

+Then you can install QIIME 2 using the following script, which installs the latest version of QIIME 2, QIIME 1, and a couple of extra plugins for QIIME 2 (Picrust2 and ITSXpress)

+`./install_qiime.sh`

 Okay, now execute the script that will tidy everything up and create the right folders for you

 `source ./setup.sh`

-And then lastly, execute the script that will install Tax4Fun and its dependencies.
-It also downloads the SILVA119 files needed for Tax4Fun *but not for closed-reference OTU picking* – these will still need downloading.
-Make sure you install R first (you don't need RStudio for this...)!

-`./scripts/install_tax4fun.R`

-**Note: Currently, it looks like this script is required each time you run a pipeline instance to make Tax4Fun work.
-I'll identify the issue soon I hope!**

 ## Part 2 – Getting the feature classifiers in the right place